elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

 ---

-### Are strings mutable or immutable in JavaScript and why?
+### Are strings mutable or immutable in JavaScript, and why?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Strings are primitive values making the immutable.</div><br />
+  <div><strong>Interview Response:</strong> Strings are primitive values making them immutable.</div><br />
   <div><strong>Technical Response:</strong> Strings are immutable in JavaScript and cannot be changed because they are primitive values.
-It is important not to confuse a primitive itself with a variable assigned a primitive value.
-The variable may be reassigned a new value, but the existing value cannot be changed in the ways that objects, arrays, and functions can be altered.<br />
+It is important not to confuse a primitive with a variable assigned a primitive value.
+The variable may get reassigned to a new value, but the current value cannot be changed in the ways that objects, arrays, and functions can get altered.<br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />